Icinga/icinga2/doc/12-icinga2-api.md

   DowntimeRemoved        | Downtime removed for hosts and services.
   DowntimeStarted        | Downtime started for hosts and services.
   DowntimeTriggered      | Downtime triggered for hosts and services.
+  ObjectCreated          | Object created for all Icinga 2 objects.
+  ObjectDeleted          | Object deleted for all Icinga 2 objects.
+  ObjectModified         | Object modified for all Icinga 2 objects.

 Note: Each type requires [API permissions](12-icinga2-api.md#icinga2-api-permissions) being set.